solana-labs/solana/book/src/terminology.md

 ## storage proof challenge

-A transaction from a archiver that verifiably proves that a validator confirmed a fake proof.
+A transaction from an archiver that verifiably proves that a validator confirmed a fake proof.

 ## storage proof claim